tpolito/improve-me/README.md

 ## Status

 Still very early on in development.
 Working on core features and building the API.
-There is currently not hosted demo for the project, but I hope to have one up and running by mid October.
+I recently accepting a new full time position, as such development has slowed.